Entity Framework Code First with auto migrations on AppHarbor...and more

 Setting up Entity Framework Code First

-I first created our entity classes, which inherit from an EntityBase base class, that has base logic and a Guid ID property.
+I first created entity classes that inherit from an EntityBase class, that has base logic and a Guid ID property.
 After that, we setup the Code First context and other required classes.

-I then defined a Context class, that connects the data entities to the database.
-It looks like this:
+I then defined a Context class that connects data entities to the database:

 public class DataContext : DbContext